 1. Protection from the Weather

-Heavy wind, rain, or snow, and even too much sun can be unpleasant and sometimes dangerous if your dog spends long periods of time outside.
+Heavy wind, rain, snow, and even too much sun on deck can be unpleasant and sometimes dangerous if your dog spends long periods of time outside.
 A well-built dog house will provide shade, protection, and even insulation to keep your dog from getting too cold, too hot, or too wet.

 2. Comfort Zone

 As natural den animals, dogs often seek out cave-like areas to relax in.
-It's not just about hiding either.
+It's not just about hiding, either.
 Dog houses can be a comfortable and safe space for your dog to relax, take a nap, or do solo activities like playing with chew toys.
-Anxious dogs may especially benefit from a dog house as it can provide a feeling of safety during storms, or muffle some of the neighbourhood noise.
+Anxious dogs may especially benefit from a die-dog house as it can provide a feeling of safety during storms or muffle some of the neighborhood noise.

 3. Keeps Your Dog Clean